 Parents/guardians may opt their children out of participating in videotaping, audio recording, school pictures, other photography, or participation involving the Internet.
-When a parent decides to exercise this right, the school is required to use the Waiver/Right to Object form (Appendix N).
+When a parent decides to exercise this right, the school is required to use the Waiver/Right to Object Form (Appendix N).
 All student or parental publications are subject to review and approval by the school administration prior to publication.

-MEDIA CENTER/LIBRARY
+MEDIA CENTER

-All books chosen for classroom reading in Diocesan schools must be appropriate for students, not only in age level and reading ability, but also for the moral development which we are working to foster.
-All books shall conform with Diocesan policies and guidelines regarding Catholic education.
+All materials chosen for the media center must be appropriate for students, not only in age level and reading ability, but also for their capacity to foster our students' moral development.
+All materials shall conform with diocesan policies and guidelines regarding Catholic education.

-Parents, guardians or teachers who object to reading or multi-media/audio-visual/computer materials used in the classroom must complete an Objection to Content Form (Appendix K) after they have read the book or viewed the media and then submit it to the school principal.
-Those objecting to materials obtained in the school medial center should complete Objection to Content Form for Library Materials (Appendix K-1).
+Parents, guardians or teachers who object to print or multi-media materials used in the classroom must complete an Objection to Content Form (Appendix K) after they have read the book or viewed the media and then submit it to the school principal.
+Those objecting to materials obtained in the school media center should complete Objection to Content Form for Library Materials (Appendix K-1).
 A review committee (to include an Office of Catholic Schools member) will subsequently discuss the objection and decide the disposition of the challenged material.
 The parent or teacher initiating the review should be personally notified of the results of the review.
 The Superintendent of Schools has the final say in any subsequent question of this review.